-FIBERTEK IV – FIBER CERTIFICATION ADAPTERS FOR THE LANTEK IV-S
+FIBERTEK IV – FIBRE CERTIFICATION ADAPTERS FOR THE LANTEK IV-S

-For fast and simple fiber optic cable certification
+For fast and simple fibre optic cable certification

-FiberTEK IV adapters turn your LanTEK IV / IV-S into a fiber certifier.
-For fast and simple certification of high bandwidth single-mode and multimode fiber optic cabling.
+FiberTEK IV adapters turn your LanTEK IV / IV-S into a fibre certifier.
+For fast and simple certification of high bandwidth single-mode and multimode fibre optic cabling.

 - Attenuation/insertion loss (dB) measurement

 - Encircled Flux compliant (optional)

 - Complies with TIA/ISO/IEC